reubenscratton/oaknut/docs/intro.md

 Oaknut aims to minimise wheel reinvention by leveraging those parts of the underlying OS that are more or less identical to corresponding parts of other OSes.
 For example, most of the 2D graphics APIs are a thin wrapper around OS APIs.
-Drawing rectangles, lines, circles, decompressing JPEGs and PNGS, is all done by the OS since there's so little variance in how these things are done.
+Drawing rectangles, lines, circles, decompressing JPEGs and PNGs, is all done by the OS since there's so little variance in how these things are done.

 Glyph rasterization is another job given to the OS, however glyph and text layout